 - Are food and drinks provided?
 Do you have to bring your own food and drinks?

 - Is there anything else you need to bring during your shifts?
-For example volunteers at The Fringe needed to have their volunteer pass on them in order to start their shift, and to purchase tickets with Fringe bucks.
+For example volunteers at The Fringe needed to have their volunteer pass on them at all times.
+This also included when buying tickets with Fringe bucks.

 - What are the perks for volunteering?
-If you’re hoping to see a free show for volunteering then you should make sure that this is possible before you sign up to volunteer.
+If want to see a free show for volunteering then you should make sure that this is possible before you sign up.

-Have you done any volunteering in order to see a free show?
+Have you volunteered to see a free show?